A-Abdiukov/opencaptcha-api/README.md

 ```

 You've made a captcha that says "hello".
 Need further details or want to explore more?
 Take a look at our complete API documentation on api.opencaptcha.io.

+## Installation

+The API is available for free at api.opencaptcha.io.

+However, if you want to get it working on your local environment, keep reading.

+### How to run in Visual Studio

+#### Requirements:
+- Visual Studio 2022
+    - with `ASP.NET and web development` installed from Visual Studio Installer
+- .NET 8 SDK
+- Windows Operating System

+#### How to run:

+1. Open the solution in Visual Studio 2022.
+2. Build and launch the Captcha.WebApi project.
+3. API can be accessed at localhost:5280.

+#### How to test:
+1. Open the solution in Visual Studio 2022.
+2. Run tests in test explorer.

+### How to run in Docker containers

+#### Requirements:
+- Windows Operating System
+- Docker using Windows Containers

+[//]: # (TODO: Add info here)

 ## Architecture